tonethar/IGM-330-Fall-2018/projects/project-3.md

   - Final project deliverable - see myCourses for due date/time.
 One submission per team please.
 Again, make sure both team members' names are included.

 ## IV.
 Documentation
   - As with Project 2, include a file where you document your process, cite any sources, tell me where to find anything special you want me to see, and also explain how you met the requirements.
-Finally, give yourself a grade for the project that you feel fairly represents what its worth.
+Finally, give yourself a grade for the project that you feel fairly represents what its worth
   - If you worked in a team, explain what each team member did.
-Remember, everyone is responsible for contributing throughout the project, not just to one aspect.
+Remember, everyone is responsible for contributing throughout the project, not just to one aspect

 ## V. Grading
   - *Both* partners must contribute *both* JavaScript code AND HTML/CSS to the project.
 This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
 Both team members shall be "Artist/Coders" (doing both) for this project.